 One of the best things to do here is explore the side streets.
 Here you’ll find the quirky animal cafes and shops.
 If you want to experience Korea at its more eccentric and colourful, make sure you take a trip to Myeondong on the weekend.

 Have you ever been to Seoul?
-If you have any tips or recommendations please leave them in the comments below.
+If you have any tips or recommendations of fun and free things to do in the city, please leave them in the comments below.

 To receive our articles and reviews straight to your inbox Subscribe Here.